Cheetah: Reproduction and life cycle

 The cheetah breeds throughout the year; females are polyestrous and induced ovulators with an estrous cycle of 12 days on average that can vary from three days to a month.
 They have their first litter at two to three years of age and can conceive again after 17 to 20 months from giving birth, or even sooner if a whole litter is lost.
 Males can breed at less than two years of age in captivity, but this may be delayed in the wild until the male acquires a territory.
 A 2007 study showed that females who gave birth to more litters early in their life often died younger, indicating a trade-off between longevity and yearly reproductive success.

 Urine-marking in males can become more pronounced when a female in their vicinity comes into estrus.
 Males, sometimes even those in coalitions, fight among one another to secure access to the female.
 Often one male will eventually win dominance over the others and mate with the female, though a female can mate with different males.
 Mating begins with the male approaching the female, who lies down on the ground; individuals often chirp, purr or yelp at this time.
 No courtship behaviour is observed; the male immediately secures hold of the female's nape, and copulation takes place.
 The pair then ignore each other, but meet and copulate a few more times three to five times a day for the next two to three days before finally parting ways.

-After a gestation of nearly three months, a litter of one to eight cubs is born (though those of three to four cubs are more common).
+After a gestation of nearly three months, a litter of up six to eight cubs is born.
+Though those of three to four cubs are more common.
+Cheetahs' litters tend to be larger than those of most of felid species.
 Births take place at 20–25 minute intervals in a sheltered place such as thick vegetation.
 The eyes are shut at birth, and open in four to 11 days.
 Newborn cubs might spit a lot and make soft churring noises; they start walking by two weeks.
 Their nape, shoulders and back are thickly covered with long bluish-grey hair, called a mantle, which gives them a mohawk-type appearance; this fur is shed as the cheetah grows older.
 A study suggested that this mane gives a cheetah cub the appearance of a honey badger, and could act as camouflage from attacks by these badgers or predators that tend to avoid them.